HazyResearch/deepdive/doc/binary_format.md

                                     //   a number for categorical variables

 ## Categorical Variable Domains Binary
-This input enumerates the domain of categorical variables, i.e., the values each variable can take.
+This input enumerates the domain of categorical variables (i.e., the values each variable can take) and the truthiness (soft evidence in data programming) for each value.
 The following fields are repeated for each variable.

-    variableId      uint64_t    8   // the id of the variable this block describes cardinality     uint64_t    8   // cardinality of the variable, which tells how many categoryValues follow categoryValue   uint64_t    8   // a value (id) this variable can take ...                             // categoryValue must appear exactly cardinality times
+    variableId      uint64_t    8   // the id of the variable this block describes cardinality     uint64_t    8   // cardinality of the variable valueReferences                 // references to values (one block per cardinality)

+### Value Reference of a Variable
+    categoryValue   uint64_t    8   // a value (id) this variable can take truthiness      double      8   // soft evidence weight; range in [0,1]